davidchen003/Web3.0/README.md

 **Commit 9**

+## Getting MetaMask account

 - get MetaMask account

   - `const checkIfWalletIsConnect = async () => {`
   - `const accounts = await ethereum.request({ method: "eth_accounts" });`

-- log into MetaMast, refresh webpage, and we'll see the the account in browser's console (because I connected MetaMask with localhost:3000 in previous project)
+- log into MetaMast, refresh webpage, and we'll see the the account in browser's console (because I connected MetaMask with localhost:3000 in previous project).
+Otherwise, this would be an empty array (getting no acounts, since none are connected yet)

 **Commit 10**

+## Connecting to MetaMask account

 - `const connectWallet = async () => {`
 - pass it to other components